emmagraham/STAT540-UBC.github.io/subpages/assignments.md

 - One practice assignment (5 pts)
 - One paper review (5 pts)
 - One statistics homework (30 pts)
-- Group project (60 pts) which contains multiple parts.
+- Final group project (60 pts) which contains multiple parts.

 For help on your homework mechanics, please see this list of [assignment tips](assignment_tips.html)

+## Practice assignment
+It's a warm-up assignment for your future assignment.
+Once you have done it, you will have completed your set-up for the class and have a better understanding of how to set up your repository, pushing files to GitHub, writing markdown, and using R to do simple analysis.

+Go to [the practice assignment](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/practice_assignment/practice_assignment.md) and start now!

+Deadline: TBD

-### STAT 540 Homework Submission Instructions
+## STAT 540 Homework Submission Instructions

 **GitHub**
-You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_lastname-firstnmae_STAT540_2017` .
+You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_lastname-firstnmae_STAT540_2017`.
 We assume that

 * You've already installed Git and (probably) a Git client.
 * You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.